EGI-Federation/documentation/content/en/users/dev-env/notebooks/sharing/_index.md

 ---
-title: Sharing and RTC
+title: Sharing and Real Time Collaboration
 linkTitle: Sharing
 weight: 30
 type: docs
 aliases:
   - /users/notebooks/sharing
 description: >
-  User initiated sharing and Real-Time collaboration
+  User initiated sharing and Real-Time Collaboration (RTC)
 ---

 User-initiated sharing is a mechanism allowing users to share access to their